You’re over-planning and getting worked up before it’s even here. Completely resigning from Christmas feels like the only option at this point.

 This is how it starts.
 You agree to go to Christmas at Aunt Alice’s because she was first to ask, she’s close to home, and she has a big backyard for afternoon cricket and beers.
 Sounds relaxing!
 Then your partner’s mum drops hints about how Aunt Alice ‘stole’ Christmas off her.
 So you agree to ‘drop in’ on mum-in-law.
 Then your dad gets wind of this and starts going on about how no one ever includes him in the Christmas plans, how he’s stuck at home alone in his flat.
 So you agree to drop in on him too.
 Suddenly you’re spending all day driving around, and can’t wait for the day to be over.
 You know what?
 It’s just a holiday guys.
 A Holiday.
 Yes it can be hard and lonely for some, but ultimately if it doesn’t ‘feel’ like a break, then what’s the point?
 Put your foot down.
 You’re going to Alice’s.
 It doesn’t mean you love anyone less, you just do not want to spend the day driving around.

-And if you’re the one who generally tries to enforce behaviour via emotional blackmail then please don’t.
-Put on your grown-up pants and let people do what they want without taking it too personally, or perhaps you can help them think of good solutions… maybe then you can get more of what you want too.
+And if you’re the one who generally tries to enforce behaviour via emotional blackmail and the passive-aggressives then please don’t.
+Put on your grown-up pants and let people do what they want without taking it too personally, or help them think of a good solution for everyone… maybe then you can get more of what you want too.

 3) You don’t have to spend Christmas with your partner